cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 ### Advanced

 In the advanced tab there are two sections: the **machine** and the **volume** sections.
 Some actions you can be able to perform on the machines include **viewing** a list of existing machines, **edit** or **delete** machines, **attach/detach** external IPs, **define firewall rules** and **Start/Stop/Restart** machines.
 On the **volume tab**, users are able to, **view** a list of volumes in the project and **create new** volumes by providing the name and volume size.
 Additionally users can **delete** and **attach / detach** volumes.

+Note that altering any machines which have been deployed as part of platforms can (and probably will) break that platform.